OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

 provider "octopusdeploy" {
   address = "http://octopus.production.yolo"
   api_key  = "API-XXXXXXXXXXXXX"
-  space   = "Support" // The name of the space
+  space_name = "Support" // The name of the space
 }
 ```

+You may also use a `space_id` property to scope the provider to a Space.

 ### Multiple spaces